robw-nl/backup/README.md

-This is my CachyOS linux home dir backup script that I started writing in March 2020 on Manjaro.
+This is my CachyOS (Arch) linux home dir backup script that I started writing in March 2020 on Manjaro.

 **Description of the Backup Script:**